Dual Diagnosis Treatment Goldsboro, NC

 Family Medicine And Rehab Center

-Family Medicine And Rehab Center is a dual-diagnosis treatment center in Goldsboro, NC that provides treatment for alcohol or drug addiction and mental health disorders that include dependent personality disorder as well as bulimia.
+Family Medicine And Rehab Center is a dual diagnosis treatment center in Goldsboro, North Carolina that provides treatment for mental health and substance use disorders that include dependent personality disorder as well as antisocial personality disorder.

 Address: 2902 Central Heights Road , Suite A-C, Goldsboro, NC 27534 in Wayne County